 In 1919 the six normal schools became teachers' colleges and began to confer bachelors degrees.
 In 1939 they added degree programs in Arts and Sciences and were designated as state colleges.
 In 1954 the six colleges were authorized to offer their first graduate work in a fifth-year program for teachers.
 Other master's degrees have since been added.
 In 1974 East Central became East Central Oklahoma State University which was changed to East Central University in 1985.

-East Central has had eight presidents during its history: Charles Briles; James Gordon; Adolph Linscheid; Charles Spencer; Stanley Wagner; Bill Cole, Richard Rafes and John Hargrave.
+East Central has had nine presidents during its history: Charles Briles, James Gordon, Adolph Linscheid, Charles Spencer, Stanley Wagner, Bill Cole, Richard Rafes, John Hargrave and Katricia Pierson.
 Distinguished alumni include four governors.
 Those serving Oklahoma were Robert S. Kerr, who is also noted for his career in the U.S. Senate, and George Nigh.
 Ernest McFarland, governor and U.S. Senator from Arizona, was a class mate of Kerr's.
 Varied Chickasaw and Choctaw governors and officials, including Governor Bill Anoatubby, also graduated from the university.
 Other East Central distinctives include pioneering efforts among Oklahoma universities promoting access to handicapped students and the development of corresponding undergraduate and graduate degree programs for rehabilitation services, services to the deaf, and similar areas.
 Today the campus consists of 37 buildings on 135 acres; the university typically enrolls more than 4,000 students per semester.

 Alvin O. Turner

 Biles, J. Hugh.
 The Early History of Ada.
 (Oklahoma State Bank, 1954).

 Boeger, Palmer, et. al. The East Central Story.
 (East Central University, 1984).